Combos: Advertising

 In 2006, Combos worked with TBWA and Agency.com to create the Man Mom campaign, and in 2008, Combos worked with Agency.com to create the Combos Nation campaign.
-Combos is an official sponsor of Kyle Busch, NASCAR driver of the number 18 Toyota Camry, whose car features other Mars, Incorporated products as well.
+Combos was an official sponsor of Kyle Busch, NASCAR driver of the number 18 Toyota Camry, whose car featured other Mars, Incorporated products as well.
 Busch won the 2008 Best Buy 400 benefiting Student Clubs for Autism Speaks with Combos as the primary sponsor of his car.
 It is the official cheese-filled snack of NASCAR.